andsol98/Project-2/README.md

                                                  Data Science Bot

-This bot is designed to help the user analyze the 6,466 different posts provided to us on reddit.
+/*This bot is designed to help the user analyze the 6,466 different posts provided to us on reddit.
 It starts off by asking the

 user to enter a word or a phrase as an input, so that it can find all the posts with the related keywords and display the